JCSDA/jedi-docs/docs/using/building_and_running/config_content.rst

 Users and developers are welcome to add their own items and the accompanying code to process them.
 We recommend using the JEDI repositories **saber**, **ioda**, **ufo**, and **fv3-jedi** as prototypes for the structure, content, and naming conventions in the config files.

 This document is intended only as a guide to help users interpret and customize JEDI configuration files in order to run applications.
 Developers may also use this information to write new tests.
-For practical information on how to modify the JEDI code to read and process the information contained in the configuration files see: :doc:`JEDI Configuration Files: Implementation <configuration>`.
+For practical information on how to modify the JEDI code to read and process the information contained in the configuration files see: :doc:`JEDI Configuration Files: Implementation </inside/jedi-components/configuration/index>`.

 The sections of this document refer to the top-level items in the :ref:`YAML/JSON configuration files <config-format>` and how each of these top-level items are used.